lazyatom/interblah.net/soups/wiki/inventing-on-principle.snip.markdown

 Inventing on Principle
 =======

-I've just watched {l bret-victor}'s talk {l inventing-on-principle}, and it gave me quite a bit to think about.
+{l bret-victor}'s talk {l inventing-on-principle} gave me quite a bit to think about.
 Here's the talk, if you want to watch it now:

 <iframe src="http://player.vimeo.com/video/36579366?byline=0" width="640" height="360" frameborder="0" webkitAllowFullScreen="true" mozallowfullscreen="true" allowFullScreen="true"></iframe>

 There are lots of great demonstrations and though-provoking ideas in the talk, but it inspired two personal insights that I want to get down here before their luminosity dims.

-The first is about why I am not a big fan of the {l vi} editor, despite all of its apparent efficiency gains.
+The first is that it helped me understand why I am not a big fan of the {l vi} editor, despite all of its apparent efficiency gains.
 I've written {l vi,a bit more about that here}.

 The second is about another intuition I have about the future of programming.
 Most programming at the moment involves producing a static description of software (in text files), which is then "run" (possibly after "compilation").